 Macmillan Cancer Information & Support Service Officer Kelly joined Macmillan following 12 years with the Ambulance Service as a Paramedic.
 Kelly is excited to be involved with the Cancer Information & Support Services in Bolton and is passionate about improving the lives of people affected by cancer, she feels very privileged to support patients and their families during difficult times.
 Kelly enjoys doing cancer awareness events and plans to continue with these in the future.

-Macmillan Cancer Information & Support Service Assistant Jodie graduated from the University Centre at Blackburn College with BSc (Hons) Applied Psychology.
-Jodie has previously worked at a refuge for women and children escaping domestic abuse.
-Jodie has experience of giving emotional and practical support to people in difficult and distressing situations.
-Jodie joined the team in March 2015 and feels very privileged to be part of the Macmillan Cancer Information & Support Service, ensuring people affected by cancer in Bolton feel well supported and have access to the information they need.
+Macmillan Cancer Information & Support Service Assistant Steph joined us in December 2018, Steph had previously worked as an oncology specalist support adviser, co-ordinating care for Bupa patients.
+Steph has a wealth of experience providing emotional and practical support to people affected by cancer.
+Steph feels very privileged to be part of the Macmillan Cancer Information & Support Service, ensuring people affected by cancer in Bolton feel well supported and have access to the information they need.

 Joanne joined the team in August 2017 as our Macmillan Cancer Information & Support Service Assistant.
 Joanne previously worked for the NHS with Oldham’s Health and Wellbeing Service where she supported clients with diet, exercise and stop smoking advice.
 She has also worked for the Oldham Macmillan 1-1 Support Team.
 Joanne has experience of both emotional and practical support and feels honoured to be part of the Macmillan Cancer Information & Support Service.